mbasa/pgrServer/README.md

 Introduction
 ------------
-pgrServer is a routing service that is able to use pgRouting topologies to load data into a JGraphT graph for very fast searches even with dense networks.
+pgrServer is a routing service that is able to use pgRouting topologies to load data into a JGraphT graph for very fast searches even with dense networks such as the OpenStreetMap (OSM) data set.

 The graph is created at startup when the topology is read from a PostgreSQL database.
 This graph though can be re-created at regular intervals by making a service request, for networks that have dynamic costs.